slds-lmu/i2ml/content/prerequisites/index.md

 ## Maths & Statistics

-The course is targeted at ML beginners with a basic, university level, education in maths and statistics and programming.
+The course is targeted at ML beginners with a basic, university-level, education in maths and statistics and programming.
 The first part aims at a practical and operational understanding of concepts.
 It requires a basic (!) understanding of:
 - Linear algebra: vectors, matrices
 - Multivariate calculus: derivatives, gradients, integrals
 - Probability theory: random variables, distributions, expectation and variance